rozanaim2026/product-service/README.md

 The Product Service stores product information in Amazon RDS PostgreSQL.

-Connection pooling is implemented using the **pg** package to efficiently manage database connections.
+Database connections are managed using the **pg** connection pool to provide efficient, scalable, and secure communication with the PostgreSQL database.

-The application performs the following database operations:
+The service performs the following operations:

 - Retrieve all products
-- Retrieve product by ID
+- Retrieve a product by ID
 - Retrieve products by category
-- Insert new products (Admin)
+- Create new products (Admin only)

-The PostgreSQL connection uses SSL for secure communication with Amazon RDS.
+SSL is enabled to securely connect to the Amazon RDS PostgreSQL instance.

 ---